Lesson 3 of 5

 How Assignment Works Mechanically

-Assignment happens automatically at expiration if your put is in the money (ITM) by at least $0.01.
-Your broker deducts the cash (strike x 100) from your account and deposits 100 shares.
-You will see the shares in your account the next trading day (T+1).
-There is no action required on your part.
+Assignment happens automatically at expiration if your put is ITM by at least $0.01.
+Your broker deducts the cash (strike x 100) and deposits 100 shares in your account.
+You'll see them the next trading day.
+There's nothing you need to do.
+No button to press, no form to fill out.
+You just wake up owning shares.

 Calculating Your True Cost Basis